vedph/cadmus_doc/deploy/hosting.md

 If instead you are just experimenting, you can safely use the "standard" Docker compose script with no volume.
 In this case, your data is kept only until you destroy the container (e.g. via a `docker-compose down`; just stopping and restarting the container will instead preserve your data).
 In this case, you will start anew with fresh databases.

+## Databases

+When the Cadmus API starts, it connects to its data services and checks whether its required databases exist.
+If they do not exist, they get created, and usually seeded with mock data.

+If you want to start with empty databases, set `Seed:ItemCount` to 0.
+In this way, databases will be created empty, which is usually what is desired in a true editing environment.

 ## Security

 The source code and Docker scripts include some default, dummy values for sensitive data like connection strings, user accounts, etc. It is imperative that you change all these settings before deploying a Cadmus based solution.